yayakix/randomActivityAPI/README.md

 - More specific search parameters
 - More activities suggested by the api at a time
 - Better styling for user experience
+- Create a save ability for local storage